Addiction and social media:

 Social media provides the perfect environment for impulsivity to meet up with need for approval, shake hands with projection, hang out with rejection (just read the ‘comments’ section of your latest sobriety post) and have a cigarette with our old buddies expectation, people pleasing and self-sabotage.
 An unforeseen receipt for disaster.

-Why I Chose Anonymity
+Why I Chose Anonymity when talking about addiction and social media

 The issue I see with the very nature of many sobriety posts is that they are individual in nature instead of collective.
 It’s a lot of me and not much we.
 You see it’s impossible for me to accurately summarize how many people are responsible for having gotten me where I am today.
 It’s literally millions of small conversations, interactions, lessons, nudges, discussions, meetings, suggestions, comments, hugs, pushes, books read, and a million other ‘connections with another human being’ that have propelled me to evolve where I am to today.
 As such the enormity of personal evolution can’t be conveyed in a 180-character post.